Writing assistant

 | ChatGPT | Not in Word; hallucinates citations |

-| Paperpal | No agent; no WhatsApp co-author |
+| Paperpal | No document agent; no chat channel |

-| Inkademics | Guidelines + writing + Hermes, in your workflow |
+| Inkademics | Writing + structure + citations + submit checks in Word |

 I found 4 structural issues vs Frontiers in Physiology guidelines.
 Want me to jump to the abstract word count first?